tanjim17/Chat-app-server/README.md

 # Chat-app-server
-It's the server part of a JavaFX LAN chat application project.
+It's the server-side of a JavaFX LAN chat application project.
-The client part is here: https://github.com/tanjim17/Chat-app
+The client-side is here: https://github.com/tanjim17/Chat-app